 Please keep the following key points in mind when applying CPT Code Billing Modifier 59:

 - Use modifier 59 to identify a procedure that is independent from the other non E/M services that the provider performs on the same day.

 - Modifier 59 applies to procedures or services not typically reported together, but are appropriate in a specific situation.

 - Modifier 59 tells the payer that the provider does not ordinarily perform the procedure with another procedure for the same patient on the same day by the same provider.

 - Do not append modifier 59 to the E/M service.

-Again, in order to report modifier 59, the provider’s documentation must support a:
+Again, in order to report CPT Code Billing Modifier 59, the provider’s documentation must support a:

 - Different encounter or session

 - Separate lesion

 Example: 92523 (Evaluation of speech sound production) payable with 96125 (Standardized Cognitive Performance Testing) with mod 59.